 Zermatt hosts several events throughout the winter season, the most prominent being Zermatt Unplugged, an acoustic music festival in April which is attracting bigger names every year.
 2019 saw the likes of Boy George & Culture Club, Tom Odell, James Bay and Passenger entertain the crowds and there is plenty of live music to enjoy for free around the resort and on the mountain.

 For a great location, fantastic service and incredible facilities to boot then the 7 Heavens is the place to be.
 Located just a stone’s throw from the Sunnegga funicular which whisks you up the mountain, the development is comprised of seven magnificent chalets set over three to four floors with panoramic views and spa facilities.
 Take your pick from Chalet Elbrus, Aconcagua, Mckinley, Kilimanjaro or Denali.

 The best views, however, are from a series of chalets in the Petit Village - Chalet Grace, Les Anges and Maurice.
 For families Chalet Ulysse is ideal but for the heights of luxury, there is nowhere more impressive than Chalet Zermatt Peak.
-For slightly lower key accommodation any of the apartments in the Nevada residence will fit the bill - these include Mount Whitney, Wheeler Peak and Mount Williamson.
+For slightly lower key accommodation any of the apartments in the Nevada residence will fit the bill - these include Mount Whitney, Mount Rose and Mount Charleston Peak.

 Zermatt is one of the best mountain destinations in the world for gourmet cuisine.
 It currently has five Michelin-stars - no mean feat given its size.
 The two most recent restaurants to receive stars are the Alpine Gourmet Prato Borni and The Omnia with critics heaping praise on both restaurants.
-The After Seven restaurant, Ristorante Capri and Hotel Mont Cervin Palace also have stars.
+The After Seven restaurant, Ristorante Capri and Hotel Mont Cervin Palace are also much lauded.

 On the mountain, you are spoilt for choice.
 One of our favourites has to be Findlerhof, a charming restaurant exuding rustic charm with superb food, courteous service and a stunning view of the Matterhorn.
 On a sunny day, Fluhalp is the best place to be and for live music, Alphitta often has bands playing on the terrace.
 For Swiss classics cooked to perfection, we recommend Paradies, Zum See and Blatten.